DuyenNA/House-Sale-in-King-Country-USA/README.md

 # Results
 The results of the analysis include insights into the factors that affect house prices in King County, USA.
 Some of the key findings include:
+- Square footage of the living area has a strong positive correlation with house prices.
+- A view of the waterfront or a good view of the property significantly increases the house price.
+- The house grade also has a strong positive correlation with house prices.
+- A linear regression model can be used to predict house prices with a high degree of accuracy, the predicted result indicates average house price will not change much.

+# Conclusion

+In conclusion, this analysis provides valuable insights into the factors that affect house prices in King County, USA.
+The results can be used by real estate agents, buyers, and sellers to make informed decisions about buying or selling a house in this area.